jfc43/informative-outlier-mining/README.md

 ## Downloading Pre-trained Models

-We provide pre-trained DenseNet models for normal, SOFL, OE, ACET, CCU, ROWL, NTOM, and ATOM methods on SVHN, CIFAR-10, and CIFAR-100 datasets using TinyImages as auxiliary OOD dataset.
+We provide pre-trained DenseNet models for vanilla, SOFL, OE, ACET, CCU, ROWL, NTOM, and ATOM methods on SVHN, CIFAR-10, and CIFAR-100 datasets using TinyImages as auxiliary OOD dataset.
 They can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1RdeO5zdmIZY5aExlV7q1jfzDTFgU1Xrr?usp=sharing).

 ## Overview of the Code
 ### Running Experiments